robots-make-art-too/EECS_1720/README.md

      - Quiz 1
      - 2 checks of 100 days (so 2% of the 10%)
    - Lab will work through social bot code and design
-     - by the end of lab or within a few days students should decide if they want to try to integrate into an alternative social feed or else use the twitter exmple; we will work through adding tokens for a full working twitter example in this case so that you can always revert back to this type of social bot
+     - by the end of lab or within a few days students should decide if they want to try to integrate into an alternative social feed or else use the twitter example; we will work through adding tokens for a full working twitter example in this case so that you can always revert back to this type of social bot
 4. Thursday:
    - we will setup a simple local host server
    - (Tuesday/Thursday) review previous content for OOP classes in JavaScript (p5.js) and Python (processing.py)